Is gold a good investment? Why I’m not investing in gold

-My opinion is that we really are in a gold bubble, and that the bubble will eventually burst.
-When it does, I’ll buy a bit of gold.
-Until then, I’m happy to watch the roller coaster ride from the outside.
+My opinion is that we really are entering another gold bubble, and that the bubble will eventually burst.
+When it does, I may buy a bit of gold.
+Until then, I'm happy to watch the roller coaster ride from the outside.

 - 25% in U.S. stocks, to provide a strong return during times of prosperity